 Grade Undergraduate Graduate Points

 A+ Excellent Excellent 4.0

-A Excellent Excellent 4.0
+А Excellent Excellent 4.0

 A- Excellent Excellent 3.7

 B+ Above average Above average 3.3

 В Above average Average 3.0

 B- Above average Below average, but passing 2.7

 C+ Average Poor, but passing 2.3

-C Average Poor, but passing 2.0
+С Average Poor, but passing 2.0

 D Below average, but passing Failure 1.0

 F Failure Failure 0.0

-Use of the (+/-) grading system is optional and at the discretion of the individual faculty members.
+Use of the +/- grading system is optional and at the discretion of the individual faculty members.

-NOTE: Faculty have indicated they wish to have the option to use this grading scale (+/-) or the "whole letter" grade scale in individual courses, and this information must be indicated in each course syllabus
+NOTE: Faculty have indicated that they wish to have the option of using this plus/minus (+/-) grading scale or the "whole letter" grade scale in individual courses, and this information must be indicated in each course syllabus.